-UK language centres have been closed to help slow the spread of Covid-19 but look forward to re-opening as soon as Government guidance and appropriate safety measures allow.
-Meanwhile, many are offering students the opportunity to learn online.
-The British Council has created a Code of practice to support this.
+Most UK language centres are now open with appropriate safety measures in place in accordance with government guidelines.
+Some are also offering students the opportunity to learn online, and the British Council has created a Code of practice to support this.

-Language centres on this list (download) have signed up to the Code of practice and online delivery is included in their accreditation, pending inspection.
+Language centres on this list (34KB download) have signed up to the Code of practice and online delivery is included in their accreditation, pending inspection.

 The A-Z list contains all the British Council accredited centres with links to their websites.
 In the case of centres with a name beginning with 'The' look for the next word, for example 'The School of English' would be listed under S for School.
 If you are in any doubt about the accreditation status of an organisation contact us.